Simplicial model structures on pro-categories: Comparison to some known model structures

 As stated in \autoref{theorem:ModelStructureProC}, for any fibration test category $(\bfC,\bfT)$, all objects in the completed model structure on $\Pro(\bfC)$ are cofibrant.
 We will now show that, in the case that $\bfC$ is the category $\LsSet$ of lean simplicial sets, this statement can often be strengthened to say that the cofibrations are exactly the monomorphisms.
 We show how this can be used to prove that the model structures on $\s\wh\Set$ obtained in \autoref{example:KanQuillenLeanFibrationTestCategory} and \autoref{example:MorelsModelStructures} agree with Quick's model structure and Morel's model structure, respectively.
 It will also follow that the cofibrations in the profinite Joyal model structure from \autoref{example:JoyalFibrationTestCategory} are exactly the monomorphisms.
 We conclude this section by showing that the model structure on $\biswhSet$ from \autoref{example:ReedyFibrationTestCategory} agrees with the Reedy model structure on $\biswhSet$ with respect to Quick's model structure on $\s\wh\Set$.
 The main result about cofibrations in $\s\wh\Set$ is the following:

-\begin{proposition} Let $\s\Set$ be endowed with a simplicial model structure in which the cofibrations are the monomorphisms and let $\LsSet$ be the full subcategory of lean simplicial sets, which inherits the structure of a fibration test category in the sense of \autoref{example:InheritedFibrationTestCategory}.
+\begin{proposition} Let $\LsSet$ be the category of lean simplicial sets endowed with the structure of a fibration test category.
+Suppose that for any contractible lean Kan complex $K$, the map $K \to *$ is a trivial fibration in $\LsSet$, and further that any trivial fibration $L \trivfibarrow K$ in $\LsSet$ is a trivial Kan fibration.
 Then the cofibrations in the completed model structure on $\Pro(\LsSet) \simeq \s\wh\Set$ are the monomorphisms. \end{proposition}